croquet/microverse/staging/docs/CardSpec.md

 A 3D model loaded as part of a card may have a rotation that does not match with the orientation of the card.
 You can use dataRotation as a "one time" fix to rotate the 3D model when loading.

-Specify the rotation of the loaded model.
+Specifies the rotation of the loaded model.
 If the Array has three elements, it is interpred as an euler angle.
 If the array has four elements, it is interpreted as aquaternion.
 It defaults to [0, 0, 0, 1] (no rotation) when not speficied.

 ---